MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/enter-add-on-properties.md

-﻿---
+---
-Description: When submitting an add-on, the options on the Properties page help determine the behavior of your add-on when offered to customers.
+description: When submitting an add-on, the options on the Properties page help determine the behavior of your add-on when offered to customers.
 title: Enter add-on properties ms.assetid: 26D2139F-66FD-479E-940B-7491238ADCAE
 ms.date: 10/31/2018